 I do not discount the power of prayer by a long shot, but if you believe it is a Christian imperative to evangelize, there needs to be a human element to bring the message unless you have strong confidence that a divine vision will bring revelation to the island.
 Sure, the guy might have been careless, but if he is hubristic, so were the early Christians seeking to convert the Roman mobs from the gladiatorial floor of the coliseum.

-"Turmarion" quoted part of Chau's diary in which he mentioned that when he had contacted the Sentinelese, he had said his name and hollowed "I love you" and "Jesus loves you."
+- "Turmarion" quoted part of Chau's diary in which he mentioned that when he had contacted the Sentinelese, he had said his name and hollered "I love you" and "Jesus loves you."
 Turmarion commented: